 However, Congress allowed for 10 percent of the ARRA money – nearly $800,000, in DART’s case – to be used for operations.
 That substantially softened this recession’s blow to DART’s operating budget, which has suffered from flat tax revenues and declining fare collections.

-The stimulus money will also help DART equip its fleet with GPS technology, such that staff and riders will have access to real-time information about the buses’ locations.
-This will help DART planners make the routes more efficient, and riders will need look no further than their cell phones to see when the next bus will be by their stop.
-DART went to bid for this project this spring and expects the system to be in place by 2012.
+The stimulus money also helped DART equip its fleet with GPS technology, such that staff and riders will have access to real-time information about the buses’ locations.
+This will help DART planners make the routes more efficient, and riders will need look no further than their smartphones to see when the next bus will be by their stop.

 Stimulus funding also helped with the construction of a bus storage facility, the replacement of concrete at DART's operations headquarters, and the purchase of bike racks, bus maintenance hoists, bus signage and bus shelters.